DeepElement/node-gutenberg/README.md

 ###Required
 - catalogDir - the directory location for a synced gutenberg catalogue

-###Optional
-- rdfFile - the RDF metadata file which describes the gutenberg catalogue.
-If not resent, module will fetch.
+- rdfFile - the zipped RDF metadata file which describes the gutenberg catalogue

 ##CatalogueGetRecords